dymodi/dymodi.github.io/Research/Literature-Reviews/Offline-Data-Collecting-Related-Works.md

 [comment]: # (Related Works of Offline Data Collecting)

+## "Related Work" Section for paper "Offline data collecting system"

+Offline data collecting is much more challenging than online data collecting due to many factors.
+Some researchers tried to tackle the problem from different viewpoints in recent years: a cyber-physical- human system (CPHS) framework is proposed in [1].
+Leaks in the water network can be localized based on sensing data, geophysical data, human input, and simulation/modeling engines.

+### Design Space

+## Individual Review

 [1] provides an example frame for gathering offline data from heterogeneous data sources and fusing them for a specific purpose.

+It is stated in [1] that "The installation of IoT devices is time consuming and expensive; furthermore their measurements are subject to uncertainty due to sensing errors and measurement correlations.
+To abstract out correct information with limited IoT observations in a timely manner, sophisticated and high performance algorithms are required."